pmichaillat/unemployment/github.md

 1. Place new files in the correct folder with correct filenames on your computer.
 2. Open GitHub Desktop:
-   - Write a commit message, such as `Submit first paper presentation` or `Submit presentation of early results` or `Submit research paper`
+   - Write a commit message, such as `Submit first reading presentation` or `Submit presentation of early results` or `Submit research paper`
    - Click `Commit to main`
    - Click `Push origin`
 3. Confirm your files appear in your repository on `github.com`.